RanRanZhou/bash-heroku-class/heroku.md

 # Basic Express Application with Heroku

-Ensure you are familiar with the command line and git before refering to this material.
+Ensure you are familiar with the command line and git before working through this material.

+## Create a new express application

 Create a new directory for the project where all the express application code will reside and `cd` into it so that it is now the working directory: